NIPOSoftwareBV/Nfield.Quota/docs/getting_started.md

 # Prerequisites
 In order to use this library you will need the following:

-* A compatible framework:
+* A compatible framework
    * .Net Framework 4.6.1 or later
    * .Net Standard 2.0 or later
    * .Net Core 2.0 or later
 * An account for [Nfield] with access to the API

 # Installation